 With scenery more dramatic than a Kardashian family dinner and as rugged as Chuck Norris’ jaw line, the Blue Mountains National Park is an incredible sight to behold.
 Here’s our top five Blue Mountains adventures to add to your bucket list.

-Like an adventurous cocktail you can slurp in the Peruvian hill tops, canyoning combines a dash of rock climbing, bush walking and abseiling to give you an immense rush, sometimes with spiritual revelations too!
-The aim is simple: Simply follow a river, stream or tributary that cuts its way through the mountains.
-However unlike a bushwalk down by a peaceful creek you will be scrambling, climbing, sliding, jumping and rappelling down waterfalls and navigating through steep ravines.
+Like an adventurous cocktail, you can slurp in the Peruvian hilltops, canyoning combines a dash of rock climbing, bushwalking and abseiling to give you an immense rush, sometimes with spiritual revelations too!
+The aim is simple: follow a river, stream or tributary that cuts its way through the mountains.
+However, unlike a bushwalk down by a peaceful creek you will be scrambling, climbing, sliding, jumping and rappelling down waterfalls and navigating through steep ravines.

-With over 100 unique and magical canyons to choose from, there is something for everyone willing to step foot into this vast network, much like the pioneering explorers of yesteryear.
+With over a hundred unique and magical canyons to choose from in the Blue Mountains, there is something for everyone willing to step foot into this vast network, much like the pioneering explorers of yesteryear.

-#2 Hiking and Wild Swimming at The Pool of Silolam
+2. Hiking And Wild Swimming At The Pool of Siloam

-There’s few more rewarding experiences out there than working up a sweat on a mystical bush trail and then finding a remote watering hole to throw your clammy self into.
-The Pool of Silolam and Lyrebird Dell are two such refreshing head clearers!
+There are few more rewarding experiences out there than working up a sweat on a mystical bush trail and then finding a remote watering hole to throw your clammy self into.
+The Pool of Siloam and Lyrebird Dell are two such refreshing head clearers!